Allergy Shots in Tucson, AZ: What to Know

 Arizona Medicaid (AHCCCS) covers allergy diagnosis and immunotherapy.
 Managed care organizations in Tucson include Banner-University Family Care, Mercy Care, BCBSAZ Health Choice, Care1st, UnitedHealthcare Community Plan, Molina Complete Care, and AzCH-CCP.

 Curex accepts most major insurance plans and is HSA/FSA eligible.
-At $59/month without insurance, Curex costs less than a single allergist visit in Tucson.
+At $129/month, Curex at-home SCIT (allergy shots) costs a fraction of traditional allergy shot programs in Tucson.

 Allergy Shot Resources